SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ***Upload Resources***

-To upload files, the user can either click on the upload pane to select files for uploading or use the drag and drop files capability.
+To upload files, the user can either click the upload pane to select files for uploading or use the drag and drop files capability.

 ![Upload Resources](/images/zementis/mlw-app-upload-resources.png)